-Bradley and I didn’t go into the castle itself, but there are many tours available to visit particular rooms in the palace.
+Bradley and I didn’t go into the castle itself, though we've heard it's one of the nicest in all of Austria!
+If you do choose to go in, there are many tours available to visit particular rooms in the palace.
 If this is something you are interested in, then again Viator offers some decent deals if you are travelling to Vienna on a budget.

 We enjoyed walking amongst the grounds and I think it’s a great place to stop for a picnic.
 Although, in Spring and Summer time- not winter!
 It’s a busy area with lots of tourists, and I expect in “peak” months it’s even more so.